Do you want HFRADAR vectors on your map app.? We thought you might, so we built an API that allows you to access and query our tile base on your own.

 <title>Google Maps JavaScript API Example: Simple Map</title>

-<script src="http://maps.google.com/maps?file=api&v=2&sensor=true&key=ABQIAAAAageDAhxOGYlkvDJRgZKB9BSiGdt0AdhEoQ2TICUsJSLSueATeRQJrt-TRi-2efR6bAW1h4NHrRsaiw" type="text/javascript"></script>
+<script src="https://maps.google.com/maps/api/js?key=AIzaSyCTQYa2pAOWsGBunl-lBj5nQuxtH4nb8ko&v=3&sensor=false" type="text/javascript"></script>

 <script type="text/javascript"